Wildlife

 Sialia mexicana

 Photographed here are western bluebird females.
-The females have blue tints on their wings and tail where as males are more vibrant with blue on their necks and heads as well.
-Western Bluebirds can be found in northern New Mexico year-round.
-They live in cavities such as holes in trees or nestboxes but do not have beaks that are equipped for digging.
-Thus, they sometimes rely on woodpeckers to help create their homes.
+The females have blue coloring on their wings and tail, whereas males are more vibrant with blue on their necks and heads, as well as on their wings and tail.
+Western bluebirds can be found in northern New Mexico year-round.
+They live in cavities such as holes in trees or in nestboxes.
+They do not have beaks that are equipped for digging, so they sometimes live in cavities created by woodpeckers.

 Upcoming Events: